Skip to main content

 1. Roto-strainer - removes roots, rags, plastics, and other coarse debris from the incoming wastewater.

 GCSD is responsible for Wastewater Collection for approximately 1,500 residents of the Groveland and Big Oak Flat communities.
-The Wastewater Collection System includes 16 sewerage lift stations, 35 miles of gravity mains, 7 miles of force mains, a recycled water treatment plant, 2 surface storage reservoirs, and approximately 15 acres of spray fields.
+The Wastewater Collection System includes 16 sewage lift stations, 35 miles of gravity mains, 7 miles of force mains, a recycled water treatment plant, 2 surface storage reservoirs, and approximately 15 acres of spray fields.

 Snow blower